 "Surf Forecasting for Invasions During World War II", by John C. Crowell, tells the surprising true story of how a oceanographic meteorologist worked on wave forecasting for the planned Allied Invasion of Normandy.
 Crowell studied at the Scripps Institution of Oceanography, La Jolla, and ended up forecasting swell for the D-Day.
 Absolutely incredible.

 "Surfing The World", by Chris Nelson and Demi Taylor, is a great pocket guide.
-If you're travelling and surfing never forget this book.
+If you're traveling and surfing never forget this book.
 Spot after spot, every beach of the world gets its surfing characteristics, from wind direction to swell.